YikaiGUO271/AdaLM/README.md

 # adaptive-lm

 `adaptive-lm` is a research-oriented Python package for adaptive Levenberg-Marquardt-type methods and related second-order optimization algorithms.
-The repository is organized as an installable package and archival-ready research codebase intended to support a **SIAM Journal on Optimization (SIOPT)** submission workflow.

 ## Scope